0

 Disclaimer: Please be careful with fire around your fabrics.
 All materials have different melting temperatures and will react differently.
 Make sure you practice on scrap materials first and never hold the flame too long or too close to the product.

-Makers use rulers, yard sticks, measuring tapes, speed squares, measuring mats, and other hacks to make sure their dimensions are perfect.
+Even the simplest tool comes in many forms.
+Makers use rulers, yard sticks, measuring tapes, speed squares, measuring mats, and other hacks to make sure their dimensions are just right.

 The ruler is the unsung hero of makers everywhere.
 It’s rarely the coolest or flashiest tool in your kit, but it's VERY important.
-Can you imagine making a pack without having exact measurements?
+Can you imagine making a backpack without having exact measurements?
 Yikes.

 What is a bodkin?
 If you don’t know, then fear not.
 I’ll let you in on this little secret right now.